Distributed Omniscient Observers for Multi-Agent Systems: Design and Applications: Application B: Self-Organized Social Behavior Emergence in Artificial Swarms

-Figs.~\ref{trajectories}-\ref{evst_bee} demonstrate the simulation results of the two examples formulated in Section~\ref{CCTACH} and \ref{SCBC}, respectively.
-The agents that have access to their own positions are agents 2 and 7 in the first example, and agents 2, 8, and 11 in the second example.
-In addition, the three leaders' circling speeds are designed to be $v^*_3 = 2$, $v^*_6 = 3$, and $v^*_9 = 4$.
-Other detailed settings are not listed here for the sake of brevity.
 The following are several interpretations and discussions of the simulation results. \begin{itemize} \item In both examples, just a few agents have access to their own positions.
 Other agents only access relative position information.
 Moreover, the agents measure neither the absolute nor the relative velocity information. \item Figs.~\ref{trajectories} and \ref{pvst_sheepdog} show that all followers can move into the convex hull formed by the leaders.
 Since the leaders are allowed to move freely, the shape and position of the convex hull can be time-varying. \item Fig.~\ref{snapshots} shows that the leaders wiggle before circling.
 This is because they use the state estimate, not the true state, to control themselves. \item Figs.~\ref{pvst_bee} and \ref{vvst_bee} show that two, three, and four followers are attracted to the three leaders respectively, in proportion to the circling speeds of the leaders.
 Different initial positions of the agents may lead to a different final result, but will preserve the ratio of the number of followers that each leader attracts. \item In both examples, each follower can identify which agents are the leaders autonomously.
 This is achieved by estimating the augmented identity state (in the first example) and the velocity (in the second example) of agents. \item Fig.~\ref{pvst_sheepdog} shows that the followers keep still at the beginning.
 This is because the identity states of the leaders have not reached threshold $z^*_t$, and the state estimates have not reached a desired level of accuracy.
 Therefore, the followers cannot identify the leaders correctly in the first few seconds. \item The leader-identification mechanisms can accommodate the change of leaders.
 Suppose in the second example that agents 3 and 6 keep circling at their speeds, while agent 9 stops circling after $t=20$s.
 Then, for agent 9 and its four followers, two of them will head toward position $(1,1)$, and the other three will go to $(5,5)$ autonomously. \item Figs. \ref{evst_sheepdog} and \ref{evst_bee} show that the state estimation errors of the distributed omniscient observers converge to zero, even though the inputs of agents are persistently nonzero.
-Figs. \ref{gammavst_sheepdog} and \ref{gammavst_bee} show that the adaptive gains in the distributed omniscient observers remain bounded. \end{itemize}
+Figs. \ref{gammavst_sheepdog} and \ref{gammavst_bee} show that the adaptive gains in the distributed omniscient observers remain bounded. \item Estimating the global states of MAS incurs computational and communication loads that scale with both the number of agents $N$ and the state dimension of each agent $\breve{n}$.
+Specifically, each agent exchanges an $\breve{n}N$-dimensional vector with neighboring agents and runs $\breve{n}N$-dimensional observer dynamics. \end{itemize}